Some popular “onboard video cards” in computer

 This post is lesson 42 of 42 in the subject Computer Hardware

 1.1.
-Difference the concept of GPU and video card
+Difference between the concept of GPU and video card

-GPUs are often confused with “video card” (also called graphics card).
-Video card is an electronic device including GPU, VRAM, cooling system, semiconductor circuits, may have connection ports.
+GPUs are sometimes mistaken for “video card” (also known as graphics card).
+A video card is an electronic device that consists of a GPU, VRAM, cooling system, and semiconductor circuits, which may have connection ports.

 GPU in computer